nirazul/google-apps-script-template/README.md

 ## Features

+### Clasp
+Manage your GAS code locally in the dev environment you need to be productive!

 ### Babel
 Code is being transpiled via `babel` so you can write es20XX and not think about the consequences.